Never Forget the Attacks on 9/11

 A search and source session for the hurricane lanterns Ina Garten uses came up empty handed, but look at what I did find.

-Being born, raised and living the outdoor living life in Louisiana, the word hurricane typically is not equated with beauty, but this gorgeous hotel glass hurricane with rope and burned copper detail is a beauty!
+Being born, raised and living the outdoor living life in Louisiana, the word hurricane typically is not equated with beauty, but these gorgeous glass hurricane lanterns make a grand statement.

 Delicious dishes and stylish settings get the taste party started.